rkhalil38/toy-rust-http-server/README.md

 Here, we call the `create_route` method and pass in our desired path, content type, and the path of the content source.

 ### Creating a Client
 Now, we need to create a client.
-For this, we will have to import `create_client` from socket.
 ```rust
 use registry::RouteRegistry;
 use socket::create_client;